schlomo/cloudrail-demo/README.md

 Successfully register
 Registration completed successfully.
 You can now begin to use the Cloudrail CLI tool.
 ```
 You will need to provide a valid email address and a password.
-Password should include capital letters, numbers and special characters.
+Password should include at least one upper case letter, one lower case letter, a number, a special character, and be 6 characters long.

-The registration will generate a file on your hard drive at ~/.cloudrail/config with your API key, Customer ID and Username.
+The registration will store a configuration file on the ```cloudrail``` docker volume.
+This volume will be accessible in future executions.
-You may choose to remove this file and retain the API key for your records.
-The API key can be provided as a parameter to the tool when using various commands.
+The file contains your API key, Customer ID and Username.
+You may choose to remove this file and supply the API key in all of the
+future Cloudrail CLI executions you make (via the argument ```--api-key```).

 #### 3. Login to Cloudrail service
-If you ever need to regenerate the ~/.cloudrail/config file, use the login function:
+If you have already registered and want to regenerate the configuration file on the ```cloudrail``` docker volume, use the login function:
 ```
 ~ # cloudrail login
 Your username [xxx@xxx.com]: xxx@xxx.com